-Maureen Cormack is the acting Principal Deputy Assistant Secretary of the Bureau of European and Eurasian Affairs.
-She served previously as a Distinguished Senior Fellow at the German Marshall Fund and Senior Advisor for the 2019 Global Entrepreneurship Summit, co-hosted by the United States and The Netherlands in The Hague in June 2019.
+Maureen E. Cormack is the Dean of the Leadership and Management School at the Foreign Service Institute.
+In her most recent roles, she served as the Acting Assistant Secretary and Principal Deputy Assistant Secretary of the Bureau of European and Eurasian Affairs from 2019 to September 2021.
+She served as a Distinguished Senior Fellow at the German Marshall Fund and Senior Advisor for the 2019 Global Entrepreneurship Summit, co-hosted by the United States and The Netherlands in The Hague.

 Overseas, she served as Press Officer at the U.S. Embassy in Seoul, Korea, as Deputy Cultural Attaché at the U.S. Embassy in Paris, and as Consul at the American Presence Post in western France, covering the regions of Brittany, Normandy, and the Loire.